lehelbeni/lehelbeni.github.io/docs/webdev/02_docusaurus.md

 ## Building and deploying to github pages
 First ajust the settings in the project directory *Settings->Pages-> deploy from branch -> gh-pages*

-## Updating the documentation is done by pasting
+## Updating the documentation is done by the following command
 ```bash
 git add .
 git commit -m "Update"